 - Have not been viewed in the last 90 days

 - Have no threshold alerts set

-To archive a chart, click on the chart where it is listed on the charts page.
+To archive a chart, click on the chart where it’s listed on the charts page.

-Click the Archive button that will appears after you’ve made your selection, and you will be prompted to confirm this action.
+Click the Archive button that will appear after you’ve made your selection.
+You’ll be prompted to confirm this action.

 To delete a chart, it must first be archived.
-Once you have archived the chart you intend on deleting, navigate to All charts > Archived and click on the chart.
+Once you have archived the chart you intend on deleting, navigate to Charts > Archived and click on the chart.
 Select the Chart Actions menu and click Delete Chart.